 - Cuisinart Elite Die-Cast Mini Prep, for pureeing beans

-Uses: Fava beans are delicious in salads, soups and pastas, and they pair with other spring ingredients like asparagus, English peas and fresh herbs.
+Fava beans are delicious in salads, soups and pastas, and they pair with other spring ingredients like asparagus, English peas and fresh herbs.
 They lend themselves well to Mediterranean and Middle Eastern flavors, as they’re popular in those cuisines.
-Young spring fava beans are tender enough to be eaten raw — just add a pinch of sharp pecorino cheese.
+Young spring fava beans are tender enough to be eaten raw—just add a pinch of sharp Pecorino cheese.

 Fava Beans with Pecorino: Cook shelled fava beans in boiling salted water until tender.
 Drain and peel.
 Grate pecorino romano over favas; sprinkle with olive oil, salt and pepper.